stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 > "Personally, my why has always been tied to time freedom and not having to rely on a job...
 I wanted to optimize for quality of life."
 (1:48–2:18)

-**Opinion:** *This focus on "why" is a game-changer for introverts.
+**Invisibuilder's perspective:** *This focus on "why" is a game-changer for introverts.
 Instead of chasing someone else's definition of success, you can design a business that fits your life, not the other way around.*

 ---